 Stay-at-home moms have all the free time in the world, therefore the house must always be perfect, clean and organized, kids must be constantly engaged in educational non-electronic activities, every meal must have kale and quinoa and be made from scratch, and of course, a stay-at-home mom must always look fresh, clean and put together.

-So, this side of stay-at-home mom life almost sounds a little sad.
-But it’s really not.
-It’s okay that I don’t have free time.
-It’s okay that my house is messy.
-It’s okay that I don’t make every meal from scratch.
+It’s okay that we don’t have much free time.
+It’s okay that the house is messy.
+It’s okay that every meal isn’t made from scratch.
 And it’s okay to live in leggings, yoga pants, sweats or whatever your choice of loungewear is.

 Being a SAHM is not about perfection.
 It’s about taking care of your family and your home.
 It’s about loving your husband and supporting him.
 It’s about loving, teaching, and nurturing your kids.
 They don’t need perfection, they just need YOU.